 “Ahh, what’s that?”

-What an idiot.
-I should have closed that page and do something else.
-Should have left that PDF file alone.
-I kicked off an entire chain of events I could barely control.
+A tiny bit of curiosity.
+That’s all it took to kick off an entire chain of events I could barely control.
 There was no turning back from here.

 “What do I have to lose?
 Everything is already shit”.

 I went to therapy for a year and a half.
 At age twenty-six, good stuff started happening.
 I got an intern job at a marketing agency.
 I met friends that I liked hanging out with.
-I went out with girls I wanted.
+I went out with girls I desired.

 It wasn’t perfect, but it was the start of something new.
 Now I share everything I learned in the last twelve years.
 If you want to learn how to leverage life’s difficulties to create a life you’re damn proud of, join my list.
 I won’t disappoint you.